EJPasco/yam/README.md

 ### Yam's editor by Qt

-> A executable file, to edit/save the yam file.
+> A executable file, to edit/save the yam file(.yui).

 You can use it to edit/save the yam file and export the new format file.